Get a free, no obligation personal loan quote with rates as low as 9.99%

 Ages 55+

-All things considered, when you’re rounding this age, there should be fewer expenses to cover.
-While good credit scores are definitely beneficial, you’ll probably be more focused on continuing to save for retirement as well as creating a plan to make sure that money lasts as long as you need it to.
+To help with this issue, many people of retirement age sell their houses or downsize to reduce housing costs.
+All things considered, when you’re nearing this age, there should be fewer expenses to cover.
+While good credit scores are still beneficial, you’ll probably be more focused on continuing to save for retirement to make sure that money lasts as long as you need it to.

 Average Credit Scores By Age In Canada FAQs